-If there is one veggie everyone likes, it is the cucumber!
+If there is one veggie everyone likes, then that is the cucumber!
 Neutral in taste, refreshing, hydrating, even nutritious.
-This veggie that can be combined with almost everything.
+Cucumber can be combined with almost everything.
 Versatile and practical – for juices, smoothies, salads or meals, or even plain by itself.
-Now let’s see if the guinea pigs can eat cucumber.
+Now let’s see if our guinea pigs can eat cucumber.

 Health Benefits of Guinea Pigs Eating Cucumber